songzhw/songzhw.github.io/eng/2017-04-05-manager-eng.md

 meet one-on-one with everyone
-bring the meeting to a close : As he brought the meeting to a close, he asked, ... meet with my direct reports lead the conversation to + do sth. : 引导对话往...方向上走 (: A let the conversation to learn how B felt about his job) grasp the situation switch to another topic
+bring the meeting to a close : As he brought the meeting to a close, he asked, ... meet with my direct reports

+lead the conversation to + do sth. : 引导对话往...方向上走 (: A let the conversation to learn how B felt about his job) lead the group in a discusson on sth.

+grasp the situation
+switch to another topic
 If you think of anything else that I should know, or you have any question for me or about me, drop by